zcsun52/zcsun52.github.io/index.md

 ## Research Interests
-My research interests lie in the fields of **autonomous driving** and **3D perceptions**.
+My research interests lie in the fields of **autonomous driving**, **computer vision** and **robot perception**.
 I am passionate about developing innovative solutions that enhance the safety, efficiency, and capabilities of autonomous vehicles.
 Specifically, I focus on leveraging advanced computer vision techniques to improve the perception and decision-making processes of autonomous systems.

 {% include_relative _includes/research.md %}